stellenberger/setting_up_a_new_workstation/README.md

 }
 ```

-and make sure its your default code editor.
+and make sure its your default code editor by doing the `shift command p` command and then typing shell command, and selecting the `Install 'code' command`

 ---